shuckproductions/jordan/about.md

 .grid-achieve { margin-right: 70px; }</style>

 Hello!
 I'm Jordan.
-I'm 18, have a love of broadcasting and I'm studying BA (Hons) Television and Radio at the University of Salford based at MediaCityUK.
+I'm 18, have a love for broadcasting and I'm studying BA (Hons) Television and Radio at the University of Salford based at MediaCityUK.

 One aspect of my course is to analyse a variety of content.
 On this blog, I am posting viewing and listening logs, where I analyse an array of content from broadcast to online. <a href="/blog/"> Have a gander! </a>